MetaMask/metamask-improvement-proposals/MIPs/mip-x-evmmultichainapi.md

 ---

 ## Summary
-This proposal supplements [MIP-x](./mip-x-multichainapi.md) with additional specifications for Ethereum-compatible networks.
+This proposal supplements [MIP-x](./mip-x-multichainapi.md) with additional specifications for EVM networks.

 ## Motivation
 Developers building against Ethereum-compatible networks stand to benefit the most from the simplified developer experience associated with the Multichain API.